Communication in Cancer Care (PDQ®): Supportive care - Health Professional Information [NCI] - Factors Affecting Communication

 Nurses as Advocates for Patients and Their Families

 Nurses play an important role in supporting patients through the crisis of cancer and play an important role in today's multidisciplinary cancer team.
 They perform key functions at almost every stage of the cancer trajectory.
 Clinic and inpatient nurses are frequently the first clinical contacts for patients and family members and, through their initial interactions, set the tone for the support the patient will receive throughout his or her care.
 Nurses are important sources of information about procedures, treatments, and other aspects of patient care.
-Spending the most time with the patient compared to physician members of the treatment team, nurses are frequently the most trusted member of the cancer team when it comes to obtaining information, and they serve as advocates for the patient when important and sensitive questions such as "How bad is it?" or "How long do I have to live?" arise.
-Nurses must also attend to patient and family emotional needs after bad news is given and deal first with other emotionally draining situations such as angry patients or family members or patients who are withdrawn and depressed.
+Spending more time with the patient than do physician members of the treatment team, nurses are frequently the most trusted member of the cancer team when it comes to obtaining information, and they serve as advocates for the patient when important and sensitive questions such as "How bad is it?" or "How long do I have to live?" arise.
+Nurses must also attend to patient and family emotional needs after bad news is given and deal first with other emotionally draining situations, such as angry patients or family members or patients who are withdrawn and depressed.
 Advanced practice nurses provide direct patient care, often acting as physician extenders and managing much of the day-to-day care of the patient.

 - Liang W, Burnett CB, Rowland JH, et al.: Communication between physicians and older women with localized breast cancer: implications for treatment and patient satisfaction.
 J Clin Oncol 20 (4): 1008-16, 2002.